demisto/content/Releases/LatestRelease/EWSMailSender.md

-- Added support for attaching inline images.
+- Added support for embedding inline images in emails.